Pausanias Analysis

 English Translation

 Ten years after the seizure of the sanctuary, Philip brought the war—called both the Phocian War and the Sacred War—to an end.
-It was during the archonship of Theophilus at Athens, in the first year of the hundred and eighth Olympiad, when Polycles of Cyrene was victorious in the stadion-race.
-The cities of the Phocians were captured and razed entirely to the ground; their number included Lilaea, Hyampolis, Anticyra, the inhabitants along the Cephisus (Parapotamioi), Panopeus, and Daulis.
+It was during the archonship of Theophilus at Athens, in the first year of the hundred and eighth Olympiad, when Polykles of Cyrene was victorious in the stadion-race.
+The cities of the Phokians were captured and razed entirely to the ground; their number included Lilaea, Hyampolis, Anticyra, the inhabitants along the Cephisus (Parapotamioi), Panopeus, and Daulis.
 These cities indeed had borne their names from ancient times, especially made famous by the verses of Homer.

 Proper Nouns